Skelebyte/Audeal/README.md

 # Audeal
-Ease of use addon for Miniaudio
+Ease of use wrapper for Miniaudio